 The kitchenette is built into the hallway of the room.
 These deluxe studios offer a sink, microwave, dinnerware, coffeemaker, and other similar conveniences.

-If these types of rooms are something that interest you, make sure to discuss the options with your travel agent.
+If these types of rooms are something that interests you, make sure to discuss the options with your travel agent.
 While they are an upgrade, sometimes it’s worth paying a little extra to enjoy a few of these conveniences.

 The first is Gasparilla Island Grill, the main counter service dining location for the resort.
 This dining venue accepts mobile orders and offers items like burgers, fries, pizza, and chicken nuggets.
 Here is a look at a meal I enjoyed outside on the large patio that overlooks the marina.